-LastPass' premium tier was once the best deal as well, but since 2017, its yearly subscription price has tripled from $12 to $36.
+LastPass' premium tier was once the best deal as well, but its yearly subscription price has tripled from $12 to $36 since 2017.
 This puts LastPass in line with 1Password and just a bit ahead of Keeper, but longtime customers may find the price hikes aggressive.

 Nonetheless, while LastPass isn't the steal it was a couple of years ago, free or paid, the value proposition for this feature-packed password manager is solid.
 As you’ll see in our LastPass review, its premium tier is our Editor's Choice among best password managers.

 LastPass: Costs and what's covered

-At $36 per year, LastPass' premium personal plan is no longer dirt-cheap.
-But the free tier of LastPass service remains excellent, and the family-plan pricing is still $48 per year for up to six users.
+At $36 per year, LastPass' premium personal plan is no longer dirt-cheap, while the family-plan pricing is a reasonable $48 per year for up to six users.

-For the moment, LastPass' free tier offers data syncing across all your devices, but as noted above, that will change in March 2021.
+As mentioned above, Bitwarden has a free tier that syncs all your devices without limits.
 The only other freemium password manager we've reviewed that does so, Zoho Vault, has a clunkier interface and fewer features.
 The open-source KeePass is entirely free but requires you to sync your own data and to use third-party mobile apps.